 The Wedding in Cana (John 2:1-12) is an important event in the life of Christ because it reveals his glory through his first miracle, and can be seen in a Eucharistic context.
 The Catholic theologian Frank J. Sheed brings up some interesting points, which I will include in this article.

 The Gospel of John paints Mary as the new Eve.
 It does this by alluding to a new creation wherein Christ is the new Adam, and Mary is the new Eve.
 By showing parallel events in counting and event of the “days”, he is alluding that the dawn of Christ’s birth is the dawn of the new creation.
 For example, both Genesis, and the Gospel of John start with, “In the Beginning...” and in both books, there is talk about light.
 Then where Genesis talks about the Spirit of God hovering over the water, John talks about the Spirit of God coming down during the baptism of Christ with water.
 We can see this parallel even when counting the days.
 John says, “the next day...”(John 1:29), “the next day..”(John 1:35), “the next day...”
-(John 1:43), and finally, “On the third day a wedding took place in Cana in Galilee” (John 2:1) In Genesis Adam addresses Eve as “woman” on the sixth day.
-Likewise, on the sixth day of John’s Gospel, at the Wedding at Cana, Jesus addresses Mary as, “woman.”
+(John 1:43), and finally, “On the third day a wedding took place in Cana in Galilee” (John 2:1) In Genesis Adam addresses Eve as “woman” after the sixth day.
+Likewise, on the seventh day of John’s Gospel, at the Wedding at Cana, Jesus addresses Mary as, “woman.”

 So a “new Adam” and a “new Eve” is a way of expressing the Catholic notion that we are saved through regeneration – that we must be born again of “water and spirit”.
 (John 3:1-15) When we look at the genealogy of Jesus in the Gospel of Matthew (Chapter 1), we read he is a new creation for he has no father except God just as Adam was.
 Mary, too is a new creation, for we believe she was born immaculately – that is without the stain of original sin.
 It’s as if she is Eve herself for they were both created fully holy and justified.